Obamacare Health Care Reform FAQs

 We’ve compiled a list of the most commonly-asked questions we hear from people as we help them navigate the waters of the post-Affordable Care Act health insurance marketplace.
 If you don’t see your specific question below, don’t hesitate to contact us.

 - When do I have to enroll in an ACA-qualified health insurance plan?

-The Affordable Care Act defined the yearly Open Enrollment Period as beginning November 1 and ending January 31 of every year.
+The Affordable Care Act defined the yearly Open Enrollment Period as beginning November 1 and ending January 12 for 2018.
 This is the only time you can purchase health insurance, unless you qualify for a special enrollment period at another time of the year.

 Those who do not have ACA-compliant health insurance coverage for at least 9 months of the year will face penalties when they file their federal income taxes.
 This penalty, known as the “individual shared responsibility payment”, or sometimes simply “the mandate”, is calculated using one of two methods.
 You’ll pay the higher of the two calculations, either:

 - 2.5% of your household income, not to exceed the total yearly average premium for a bronze plan, or